Elizabeth Eckford: Later life

 Eckford was accepted by Knox College in Illinois, but chose to return to Little Rock to be near her family.
 She later attended Central State University in Wilberforce, Ohio, where she earned a BA in history.
 In 2018, Eckford was awarded an honorary doctorate from Knox College.

 Eckford served in the United States Army for five years, first as a pay clerk, and then as an information specialist.
 She also wrote for the Fort McClellan (Alabama) and the Fort Benjamin Harrison (Indiana) newspapers.
 After that, she has worked as a waitress, history teacher, welfare worker, unemployment and employment interviewer, and a military reporter.
-She is a probation officer in Little Rock.
+In 2007, she was working as a probation officer in Little Rock.

 In 1997, she shared the Father Joseph Biltz Award—presented by the National Conference for Community and Justice—with Hazel Bryan Massery, a then-segregationist student at Central High School who appeared in several of the 1957 photographs screaming at the young Elizabeth.
 During the reconciliation rally of 1997, the two women made speeches together.
 But later their friendship broke up, with Eckford reflecting, "[Hazel] wanted me to be cured and be over it and for this not to go on anymore.
 She wanted me to be less uncomfortable so that she wouldn't feel responsible."
 In 1999, President Bill Clinton presented the nation's highest civilian award, the Congressional Gold Medal, to the members of the Little Rock Nine.

 On the morning of January 1, 2003, one of Eckford's two sons, Erin Eckford, age 26, was shot and killed by police in Little Rock.
 The Arkansas Democrat-Gazette reported that the police officers had unsuccessfully tried to disarm him with a beanbag round after he had fired several shots from his rifle.
 When Eckford pointed his rifle towards them, the police officers shot him.
 His mother feared that his death was "suicide by police".
 Erin, she said, had suffered from mental illness but had been off his prescribed medication for several years.
 The newspaper later reported that prosecutors investigating the fatal shooting had decided that the police officers concerned were justified in shooting Eckford.